 Hersheypark: dedicated to safety, not just fun

-At my children’s school, I’m kind of known for being “that mom.”
-I’ve made waves there about safety, and because of my actions, I’ve been able to push through major changes in how things are done during morning drop off, as well as afternoon pick up.
-I’ve pushed for changes to be made in how nurses at the school handle certain situations, especially since my son suffered a broken collar bone in his classroom, and the school nurse failed to call me, so my son suffered for six hours with the broken bone, while at school.
+I’m kind of known as “that mom” in my children’s school.
+I made waves about safety.
+Thanks to my waves, significant safety measures are in place during morning drop off, as well as afternoon pick up.
+I didn’t stop there, though.
+I pushed for changes in how nurses at the school handle certain situations.
+After my son suffered a broken collar bone in his classroom, and the school nurse failed to call me, and my son suffered for six hours with a broken bone, things changed.

 Woodburn is no joke, my friends.
 She’s got more than 70 Certified Ride Inspectors, who receive continuing education through the Commonwealth of Pennsylvania.
-Her lifeguards are trained by Jeff Ellis and Associates.
+Jeff Ellis and Associates trains her lifeguards.
 If you’re not familiar with them, they’re the leader in the waterpark industry.
 When it comes to safety standards, Hersheypark meets them, and then exceeds them.
 They do their own internal audits, and hire an outside company to run audits, too.
-Again, Woodburn doesn’t play when it comes to safety, she is NO JOKE.
+Woodburn doesn’t play when it comes to safety.

 Beyond the rides, and lifeguards, Hersheypark has 40 emergency medical technicians; 30 maintenance employees trained in rope rescue; 17 qualified fire inspectors; 15 registered nurses; and, two OSHA authorized outreach trainers.

 When my family walks into Hersheypark – the water park, or the main park – I know everyone on staff cares about our safety, but they also want us to have fun.
-You’ll always be treated well, and each staff member is friendly, welcoming, and helpful.
+Each staff member is friendly, welcoming and helpful.
 When you walk through the park, or through the hotel, staff members smile, and say hello, and often ask how you’re day is going.
 Hersheypark may be known as the Sweetest Place on Earth because of their chocolate, but honestly, I believe it’s because the people working there are sweet as hell.

-I was invited to spend two nights, and three days, at The Hershey Hotel, and Hersheypark.
-It was an expense paid trip by Hershey Entertainment and Resorts Company.
-All opinions 100% my own.
+I participate in an expenses paid trip courtesy of Hershey Entertainment and Resorts Company.
+All opinions are 100% my own.